 The Restore section is even more dynamic.
 User data can be restored to different user accounts, or the same user accounts can be automatically created on the fly by the restoring process.
 Finally, the extra backed up folders can be restored to locations different from the original ones, and all this can be setup within just a few seconds.

 As mentioned above, PCdata Back can also restore data from a different volume containing a previous Windows installation.
 In addition, you can restore data from C:\Windows.old.
-This where existing data is moved to when you perform a new OS installation by booting up from the Windows install media.
+This is where existing data is moved to when you perform a new OS installation by booting up from the Windows install media.
 If you find this location in your PC, then you may have your old photos or documents there, and you can use PDCata back to easily restore them.

 Create or update a backup: